 NOTE 3: The instance tree of this NRM fragment would not contain the instances of NetworkService and VNF.
 However, the NetworkSliceSubNet instances would have an attribute holding the identifiers of NetworkService instances and the ManagedFunction instance would have an attribute holding identifiers of VNF instances.

 Figure 6.2.1-2: Transport EP NRM fragment relationship

+Figure 6.2.1-3: NRM Fragment to support multi-tenancy

 6.2.2 Inheritance